 AGENCY: Bureau of International Labor Affairs, Department of Labor.

-ACTION: Notice of availability of funds and solicitation for grant application (SGA 03-20).
+ACTION: Notice of availability of funds and solicitation for grant application (SGA 03-18).

 SUMMARY: This notice contains all of the necessary information and forms needed to apply for grant funding.
 The U.S. Department of Labor (USDOL), Bureau of International Labor Affairs (ILAB), announces the availability of funds to be granted by cooperative agreement (hereafter referred to as "grant") to one or more qualifying organizations.
-USDOL will award up to U.S. \$6.75 million through one or more grants to an organization or organizations to improve labor law compliance in the Central American region (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua) by strengthening the capacity of labor ministries to enforce national labor laws and increasing knowledge among employers and workers of their responsibilities and rights under such laws.
-Proposals must be regional in scope and respond to the entire Statement of Work as contained in section III, but applicants will not be penalized for lacking previous experience with regional projects.
-For example, organizations with experience in only one country will be judged based on the success they achieved in that country and their proposal for how they plan to work successfully throughout the rest of the targeted region.
-Partnerships between more than one organization are also eligible and encouraged, in particular with qualified, regionally-based organizations in order to build local capacity, although in such a case a lead organization must be identified.
+USDOL will award up to U.S. \$1.45 million through one or more grants to an organization or organizations to assist the Government of Morocco improve compliance with its labor laws, in particular the principles embodied in the ILO Declaration on Fundamental Principles and Rights at Work, and provide an effective system of transitioning workers to in-demand occupations.
+Partnerships between more than one organization are eligible and encouraged, in particular with qualified, regionally-based organizations in order to build local capacity, although in such a case a lead organization must be identified.